fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

     </p>

     <p>
-    We will use the daily EUR/USD exchange rate from the 1<sup>st</sup> of August 2022 to the 31<sup>st</sup> of July 2024, which we will download from
+    We will use the daily EUR/USD exchange rate time series from the 1<sup>st</sup> of August 2022 to the 31<sup>st</sup> of July 2024, which we will download from
     <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 18<sup>th</sup> of June 2024,